a study of German food aesthetics

 Food is much more than an essential for life; the way of preparing and arranging it is a mirror of time, life style and society.
 The work studies the presentation of food in German cooking books and magazines from the sixties until today.
-The arrangement of motifs in each collage is roughly chronological from the upper left to lower right corner.
+The individual collages assemble represenations of salads, meat dishes, potato dishes, pudding desserts, and cakes respectively.
+The arrangement of motifs within each collage is roughly chronological from the upper left to lower right corner.

-[click on motifs to enlarge; image on bottom right: exhibition view J-POP/G-POP Contemporary Art Space Osaka, 2008]
+[click on motifs to enlarge; image on bottom right: exhibition view J-POP/G-POP, Contemporary Art Space Osaka, Japan, 2008]